It is now the middle of September and the week off after the August Blogging Challenge has turned into 2 weeks off.

 I do NOT normally enjoy reality TV.
 I have really never understood the fascination of watching complete strangers try to get along while privately stabbing each other in the back or the bleeps covering up the endless tirades of F-bombs.

 I guess The Quest appeals to my geeky side.
 The show is based on a fantasy realm where real actors play peasants and royalty in a magical land called Everealm.
 They enlist 12 normal everyday role-playing game fans to compete in a competition to be the one true hero who can save Everealm from their attackers.
-The 12 contestants (who are called paladins in the show) must learn horseback riding, archery, hand-to-hand combat and bunch of other skills to defeat their fellow opponents and Everealm’s foes.
-I was amazed at how ordinary people can get so engrossed in a role that it becomes reality to them, of course the setting is a castle and the actors never break role and the executive producers worked on the Lord of the Rings trilogy so the fantasy and CGI are pretty spot on.
-The contestants, they start talking about the actors in the show like they are living real lives in Everealm.
+The 12 contestants (who are called paladins in the show) must learn horseback riding, archery, hand-to-hand combat, and a bunch of other skills to defeat their fellow opponents and Everealm’s foes.
+I was amazed at how ordinary people can get so engrossed in a role that it becomes reality to them, of course, the setting is a castle and the actors never break role and the executive producers worked on the Lord of the Rings trilogy so the fantasy and CGI are pretty spot on.
+The contestants, start talking about the actors in the show like they are living real lives in Everealm.
 You can tell they are having the time of their lives.
-What geek wouldn’t love being transported into the game.
+What geek wouldn’t love being transported into the game?